-Specifically, we explicitly compute multi-view correspondence matching from features extracted via self- and cross-attention of a Transformer, responsible for modeling the self- and cross-view interactions.
-One off-the-shelf tool is GMFlow~\cite{xu2022gmflow}, which is originally designed to estimate the optical flow, finding dense correspondence between two images.
-We extend its encoder to handle \emph{arbitrary views} for multi-view inputs by processing the features in a pair-wise manner.
-Each pair of features are fed into the Transformer together to extract stronger and aligned features.
-In particular, for each 3D point, we project it into different views based on the given camera parameters, and bilinearly sample the Transformer features.
-We then compute the cosine similarity of sampled features in a pair-wise manner.
+Specifically, we explicitly compute multi-view correspondence matching using features extracted via self- and cross-attention of a Transformer, which capture self- and cross-view interactions.
+Our framework builds upon GMFlow~\cite{xu2022gmflow,xu2023unifying}, an off-the-shelf model originally designed for dense optical flow estimation, finding dense correspondence between two images.
+In particular, we adapt its encoder to handle \emph{arbitrary views} for multi-view inputs by processing the features in a pair-wise manner.
+Each pair of features is fed into the Transformer together to extract stronger and aligned features.
+For each 3D point, we project it into different views based on the given camera parameters, and bilinearly sample the Transformer features.
+We then compute the cosine similarity of sampled features in a pairwise manner.
 To improve the expressiveness of cosine similarity, we compute it in a group-wise manner along the channel dimension, similar to \cite{guo2019group,xu2020learning}.
 Finally, the averaged group-wise cosine similarity is fed into the NeRF decoder along with the original NeRF coordinate input to predict color and density.
 We demonstrate the superiority of our proposed method by thorough ablations and extensive experiments under several different evaluation settings.

-Our major contributions can be summarized as follows: \begin{itemize} \item We propose to explicitly match 2D image features across different views and use the correspondence feature matching statistics as the geometry prior instead of constructing 3D cost volumes for generalizable NeRF. \item We propose to implement the explicit correspondence matching as the simple group-wise cosine similarity between image features, which are aligned via Transformer cross-attention for cross-view interactions. \item Our method is view-agnostic, unlike popular cost volume-based approaches that are typically sensitive to reference view selection.
-We achieve state-of-the-art results on standard benchmarks including DTU~\cite{jensen2014large}, Real Forward-Facing (RFF)~\cite{mildenhall2020nerf} and Blender~\cite{mildenhall2020nerf}.
+Our major contributions can be summarized as follows: \begin{itemize} \item We propose to explicitly match 2D image features across different views and use the correspondence feature matching statistics as the geometry prior in place of 3D cost volumes for generalizable NeRF. \item We implement explicit correspondence matching as the simple group-wise cosine similarity between image features, which are aligned via Transformer cross-attention to capture cross-view interactions. \item Our method is view-agnostic, unlike popular cost volume-based approaches that are typically sensitive to reference view selection. \item Furthermore, we achieve state-of-the-art results on standard benchmarks including DTU~\cite{jensen2014large}, Real Forward-Facing (RFF)~\cite{mildenhall2020nerf} and Blender~\cite{mildenhall2020nerf}.

 \end{itemize}